The gross return based on opening NAV:

 - Cash availability?
 Redemption proceeds will be paid to the Shareholder as soon as possible following the calculation of the Net Asset Value but in principle no later than 30 calendar days following the Redemption Day and in any case before the availability of the Net Asset Value calculated for the following Valuation Day.

-* Please Refer to Paragraph 11 (pages 26-27) of the Private Offering Memorandum for detailed redemption policy.
+* Please refer to Page 37 of the Private Offering Memorandum for detailed redemption policy.

 This is to protect existing investors in the fund should there be large redemptions in one month.
 It also ensures the liquidity of the underlying investments sufficiently matches the liquidity terms of the fund, this should be a key consideration for any investor and any mismatch thoroughly examined (indeed this exacerbated the credit crisis in the FOHF industry in 2008).
 In reality, there have only been two large redemptions from Barak and were met within days as the fund had sufficient liquidity to meet the amounts i.e. investors may well receive their redemptions within the 3 month period.

-The Fund directors are not active in the management and operations of the Fund since all advice comes from Riparian Commodities (Pty) Ltd (formerly Applied Fund Managers) and all execution on this advice from Barak Fund Management Limited.
-The investment committee of the fund comprises of Jean Craven, Prieur Du Plessis, Derek Postma, Kevin Ramsamy, and Johan van Rensburg.
+The Fund directors are not active in the management and operations of the Fund since all advice comes from Riparian Advisory and all execution on this advice from Barak Fund Management Limited.
+The investment committee of the fund comprises of four internal members (Prieur du Plessis and Jean Craven as co-CIOs, Kevin Ramsamy as CFO and Vincent Freemantle as COO) and 2 external independent members.

-Investment decisions get taken primarily by Jean Craven & Prieur Du Plessis, the fund managers.
-There are six fund analysts (Deal Originators) managing the day to day operations of the fund and monitoring the fund portfolio in terms of risk, restrictions, exposure etc. Kevin Ramsamy is the CFO.
-There are four appointed deal administrators for the Fund dealing with payments/repayments etc. Prieur du Plessis and the six fund analysts also spends the majority of his time visiting clients, most of who are well known to both Jean and Prieur.
+Investment decisions get taken primarily by Jean Craven & Prieur Du Plessis, the fund managers and co-CIOs.
+There are twelve fund analysts (Deal Originators) managing the day to day operations of the fund and monitoring the fund portfolio in terms of risk, restrictions, exposure etc. Kevin Ramsamy is the CFO.
+There are four appointed deal administrators for the Fund dealing with payments/repayments etc. Prieur du Plessis and the twelve fund analysts also spends the majority of their time visiting clients, most of who are well known to both Jean and Prieur.

-Yes – there is the Barak Shanta Commodities Derivative Fund and the Barak Impact Finance Fund, both of whose information is active on the website.
-Furthermore, there are three new Funds being launched at the end of Q1 2016.
-These are the Barak Mikopo Fund (Structured Credit Fund), the Barak Asha Fund (Longer-term Impact Finance Fund), and the Barak Sarafu Fund (FX Fund).
-More information is available upon request.
+Yes – there is the Barak Shanta Commodities Fund and the Barak Impact Finance Fund, both of whose information is active on the website and that have been active since mid-2014.
+Furthermore, there are three Funds that were launched in 2016.
+These are the Barak Mikopo Fund (Structured Credit Fund), the Barak Asha Fund (Longer-term Impact Finance Fund), and the Barak Shariah Trade Finance Fund.
+More information is available on the website and upon request.

-The investor make up consists of: 50% institutional and family offices, 35% Fund of Funds, 13% HNWI and 2% the Fund Managers’ own money.
+The investor make up consists of: 60% Institutional and Family Offices, 15% Pension Funds, 13% HNWI, 10% Fund of Funds and 2% the Fund Managers’ own money.